 Fedora CoreOS ships with a simple default storage layout: the root partition is the last one and expands to take the full size of the disk.
 Apart from the boot partition, all data is stored on the root partition.
 See the Disk layout section for more details.

 Below, we provide examples of various ways you can customize this.

-Here’s an example FCC file to set up
+Here’s an example Butane config to set up

 /var on a separate partition on the same primary disk:

-variant: fcos version: 1.1.0 storage: disks: - # The name of the primary block device.
+variant: fcos version: 1.4.0 storage: disks: - # The name of the primary block device.
 In virtio-based setups, this is # likely `/dev/vda`.
-Elsewhere, it's likely `/dev/sda`. device: /dev/vda # We do not want to wipe the partition table since this is the primary # device. wipe_table: false partitions: - size_mib: 0 # Start at 5G so that we leave enough space for the root partition. # See the important NOTE below about this. start_mib: 5000 # We assign a descriptive label to the partition.
-This is important # for referring to it in a device-agnostic way in other parts of the # configuration. label: var filesystems: - path: /var device: /dev/disk/by-partlabel/var # We can select the filesystem we'd like. format: ext4 # Ask FCCT to generate a mount unit for us so that this filesystem gets # mounted in the real root. with_mount_unit: true
+Elsewhere, it's likely `/dev/sda`. device: /dev/vda # We do not want to wipe the partition table since this is the primary # device. wipe_table: false partitions: - number: 4 label: root # Allocate at least 8 GiB to the rootfs.
+See NOTE above about this. size_mib: 8192 resize: true - size_mib: 0 # We assign a descriptive label to the partition.
+This is important # for referring to it in a device-agnostic way in other parts of the # configuration. label: var filesystems: - path: /var device: /dev/disk/by-partlabel/var # We can select the filesystem we'd like. format: ext4 # Ask Butane to generate a mount unit for us so that this filesystem # gets mounted in the real root. with_mount_unit: true

 You can of course mount only a subset of

 /var into a separate partition.
 For example, to mount